 Rich, creamy, tangy tzatziki sauce, or commonly known as a cucumber yogurt sauce, is a staple in Greek cuisine, and tastes even better when made fresh.

-Get your pita, pita chips, or falafel ready because this recipe for creamy tzatziki is here and it is fabulous!
+Get your pita, zucchini fries, or falafel ready because this recipe for creamy tzatziki is here and it is fabulous!

 A few simple ingredients like fresh herbs (dill), some citrus from lemon juice, crunch from fresh cucumber, and greek yogurt, you've got a a winning dip for truly anything your heart (and tastebuds) desire.